lemrey/sdk-nrf/doc/nrf/known_issues_lcs.rst

 NRFX-4568: DMA RX events might not arrive on the nRF54L15.
   **Workaround:** Enable ``CONFIG_SOC_NRF_FORCE_CONSTLAT`` and force constant latency mode.

+.. rst-class:: v2-4-99-cs2

+NRFX-4460: GPIOTE can be used with only one GPIO port on nRF54L15 PDK No workaround for this issue at this point.

 -----

 In addition to these known issues, check the following pages: